Computational complexity of Berry phase estimation in topological phases of matter

-\paragraph{\dUQMA-hardness and {$\mathsf{P}^{\mathsf{dUQMA[log]}}$-hardness}} { In order to show the \dUQMA-hardness of the BPE problem without the guiding state, we apply an analogous reduction with the proof in \BQP-hardness.
+\RED{ We also explain the reason that $\dUQMA$ captures the complexity of BPE.
+In BPE without the guiding state, we need to verify two circumstances: (1) verification that we are performing adiabatic time evolution for the unique ground state, and (2) the verification of the membership of the obtained Berry phase in the given two intervals.
+One of the output qubits corresponds to the verification of the ground state, and the other output qubit corresponds to the Berry phase estimation.
 The uniqueness condition in both YES and NO instances, as well as the bounded acceptance probability, allows us to construct Hamiltonians whose unique ground state has an eigenvalue lower than an energy threshold $E_{\text{th}}$ for {\it both YES and NO cases}.
-After a detailed analysis with perturbation theory, we can show that the bound for the Berry phase for YES and NO cases to conclude the reduction for \dUQMA-hardness.
-The $\mathsf{P}^{\mathsf{dUQMA[log]}}$-hardness of the BPE problem without the energy threshold under polynomial-time truth-table reductions can be proven with a similar idea to \cite{yirka2025note}. }
+After a detailed perturbative analysis, we obtain Berry-phase bounds for YES and NO instances that imply the desired \dUQMA-hardness reduction.
+The $\mathsf{P}^{\RED{\mathsf{UQMA}\cap\mathsf{co}\text{-}\mathsf{UQMA}}\mathsf{[log]}}$-hardness of the BPE problem without the energy threshold under polynomial-time truth-table reductions can be proven with a similar idea to \cite{yirka2025note}. }